Vyral/nate-martinez-recruiting/_posts/2019-09-16-the-key-to-changing-your-life--business-is-a-perfect-schedule.md

 Before then, I probably worked between 50 and 70 hours a week.
 Today I’m working somewhere around 45 hours a week at max, but I’m earning more and I’m enjoying life more.

-If you look at my weekly schedule (see 1:28 in the video above), you’ll that it doesn’t have any appointments scheduled on Saturday or Sunday or anytime after 6 p.m.
+If you look at my weekly schedule (see 1:28 in the video above), you’ll see that it doesn’t have any appointments scheduled on Saturday or Sunday or anytime after 6 p.m.

 {% include pullquote.html %}

 **Here’s a general overview of my perfect week:**

-* **5 a.m.:** Wake up to start my “miracle morning activities”: Reading, journaling, exercising, and meditating
+* **5 a.m.:** Wake up to start my “miracle morning activities”: reading, journaling, exercising, and meditating
 * **5:30 or 6 a.m.:** Arrive at the gym to work out for an hour&nbsp;
 * **7:30 a.m.:** Take my daughter to school
 * **9:30 a.m.** on Monday mornings: Attend a call with the leadership of RE/MAX Professionals for 30 minutes